chauff/cse1500-web-transcripts/Lecture-1.md

 ### :bangbang: Activity

-Open your favorite browser and use its built-in **web development tools** (all modern browsers have those) to see what is going on in terms of HTTP messages when loading a website.
+Open a modern browser and use its built-in **web development tools** to see what HTTP messages are exchanged when loading a web site.
+In this course, all tooling examples are based on Firefox's dev tools; very similar tooling exists for Chrome and Edge.

-Here is a screenshot of Firefox's developer tools:
+Firefox's developer tools look as follows:

 ![Browser built-in web dev tools](img/L1-devtools.png)

-You can see several panels, for the different types of data that are downloaded or created when a web site loads.
-To load a  site like [https://www.tudelft.nl/](https://www.tudelft.nl/), many different web resources are needed.
-The resource initially requested (`/`, i.e. the page residing at the URL https://www.tudelft.nl/) links to a myriad of additional web resources, which are then automatically requested by the web browser as well, leading to a **cascade of resource requests**.
+There are several panels, for the different types of data that are downloaded or created when a web site is being downloaded and rendered.
+The resource initially requested (`/`, i.e. the page residing at the URL https://www.tudelft.nl/) links to a myriad of additional web resources, which are then automatically requested by the web browser, leading to a **cascade of resource requests**.
-Each resource is requested separately by the browser.

-How exactly is it requested?
-Through an HTTP request!
-And how exactly that looks you can see in the Headers tab:
+Each resource is requested through an **HTTP request**.
+How exactly such a request looks like can be seen in the *Headers tab*:

 ![Browser built-in web dev tools](img/L1-devtools2.png)

+Let's dive into the details!

 ### HTTP request message